alphagov/govuk-developer-docs/source/manual/pagerduty.html.md

 ## Creating a schedule override

-There are times where developers need to make rota swaps or cover Technical 2nd Line last minute.
+There are times where developers need to make rota swaps or cover someone at the last minute.
 See the [Pagerduty documentation on how to schedule an override](https://support.pagerduty.com/docs/edit-schedules#create-overrides).

 ## PagerDuty drill